 - University of Kansas hosts summer language programs in Croatia, Poland, Turkey, and Ukraine.

-- Ohio State University offers year-long, semester, and summer programs in the Czech Republic, Hungary, Poland, Russia, Turkey, and Ukraine.
+- Ohio State University offers year-long, semester, and summer programs in several countries in Eastern Europe and Eurasia.

-- University of Pittsburgh offers summer language programs in Bulgaria, Czech Republic, Hungary, Montenegro, Poland, Russia, and Slovakia.
+- University of Pittsburgh offers summer programs in several countries in the region.

 - The Advanced Critical Language Institute for Russian Immersion is a six-week summer program in St. Petersburg offered by Stony Brook University.

 - University of Wisconsin-Madison has study abroad programs in Croatia, Czech Republic, Poland, and Russia.

 - The American Association of Teachers of Slavic and Eastern European Languages has a website listing intensive programs in Slavic and East European languages in the U.S. and abroad.

 - The American Councils for International Education: ACTR/ACCELS administers cultural exchange, study abroad, and research programs to facilitate mutual understanding between the United States and Eurasia, Southeast Europe, and South Asia.

 - The American Institute for Foreign Study offers semester, year-long, and summer programs in Prague and St. Petersburg.

 - American University maintains a Summer Study List of programs in Russian and other Slavic and East European languages.